ministryofjustice/opg-github-actions/actions/semver/README.md

 ```

-To generate a prerelease (`v1.2.0-mybranch.1`) style tag within your workflow which also creates a release:
+To generate a prerelease (`v1.2.0-mybranch.1`) style tag within your workflow which creates the semver tag and a release:

 ```yaml
     - name: "Create Semver tag"